-- (3) The Board should include a balanced composition of executive and nonexecutive directors (including INEDs) so that there is a strong independent element on the Board, which can effectively exercise independent judgment, and that non- executive directors should be of sufficient caliber and number for their views to carry weight.
+- (3) The Board should also review the implementation and effectiveness of the Company's policy on board diversity on an annual basis. - (4) The Board should include a balanced composition of executive and non- executive directors (including INEDs) so that there is a strong independent element on the Board, which can effectively exercise independent judgment, and that non- executive directors should be of sufficient caliber and number for their views to carry weight.
 In particular, the Board must include at least three INEDs and maintain the proportion of the INEDs to at least one-third of the Board.
 In assessing independence of each INED, the Board shall have regard to the requirements under the Listing Rules.
-In the situation when an INED has served more than nine years, the Board is required to provide to the Shareholders in relation to the reappointment of such INED, the factors considered, the process and discussion of the Board (or the Nomination Committee) in its determination that such INED is still independent and should be re-elected.
-Where all INEDs have served more than nine years on the Board, the Company is then required to (i) make the necessary disclosure including the length of tenure of each existing INED in the circular to Shareholders and or explanatory statement accompanying the notice of AGM; and (ii) appoint a new INED at the forthcoming AGM in accordance to the Listing Rules (Note 1). - Note 1: The requirement to appoint a new INED where all the INEDs on board have served more than nine years on the Board is implemented for the financial year commencing on or after 1 January 2023.
+In the situation when an INED has served more than nine years, such INED's further appointment should be subject to a separate resolution to be approved by shareholders.
+The Board is required to provide to the Shareholders in relation to the reappointment of such INED, the factors considered, the process and discussion of the Board (or the Nomination Committee) in its determination that such INED is still independent and should be re-elected.

+Where all INEDs have served more than nine years on the Board, the Company is then required to (i) make the necessary disclosure including the length of tenure of each existing INED in the circular to Shareholders and or explanatory statement accompanying the notice of annual general meeting ("AGM"); and (ii) appoint a new INED at the forthcoming AGM in accordance to the Listing Rules.

-- (4) The non-executive Directors of the Company are respective directors of our intermediate holding company, China Resources (Holdings) Company Limited, who are responsible for finance and internal audit of the intermediate holding company.
-Their views and comments, if any, on financial reporting and internal control of the Group are communicated to our Corporate Management directly. - (5) The non-executive Directors of the Company should: - (a) participate in Board meetings to bring an independent judgement to bear on issues of strategy, policy, performance, accountability, resources, key appointments and standards of conduct; - (b) take the lead where potential conflicts of interests arise; - (c) serve on the Audit Committee, Compensation Committee, Nomination Committee and other governance committee, if invited; and - (d) scrutinize the Company's performance in achieving agreed corporate goals and objectives, and monitor performance reporting.
+- (5) The non-executive Directors of the Company are nominees of our intermediate holding company(ies) in accordance with article 7.1 of the shareholders' agreement made on 5 November 2018 between China Resources Enterprise, Limited, Heineken Brouwerijen B.V. and CRH (BEER) LIMITED:- - (a) Nominees of China Resources Enterprise, Limited, these non-executive Directors are concurrently directors of China Resources (Holdings) Company Limited ("CRH"), and are responsible for finance and internal audit of CRH.
+Their views and comments, if any, on financial reporting and internal control of the Group are communicated to our Corporate Management directly; and - (b) Nominee of Heineken Brouwerijen B.V., who is nominated from time to time to act as a non-executive Director of the Company. - (6) The non-executive Directors of the Company should: - (a) participate in Board meetings to bring an independent judgement to bear on issues of strategy, policy, performance, accountability, resources, key appointments and standards of conduct; - (b) take the lead where potential conflicts of interests arise; - (c) serve on the Audit Committee, Compensation Committee, Nomination Committee and other governance committee, if invited; and - (d) scrutinize the Company's performance in achieving agreed corporate goals and objectives, and monitor performance reporting.